 The Stuckert Career Center does an exceptional job assisting University of Kentucky students and alumni with career exploration and job search tools.
-The Center offers throughout the year general career counseling, career workshops, mock interview training, and public and private sector recruitment events.
+Throughout the year, the Center offers general career counseling, career workshops, mock interview training, and public and private sector recruitment events.
 While the career center can be an outstanding resource, we believe – in keeping with our specialized program of study – that career assistance must also be personalized.

 Patterson School faculty, staff, and alumni will offer insights on how to craft successful resumes and applications, on which internships best compliment your ambitions, and on how to negotiate the seemingly Byzantine federal job process.
 The economic environment in the United States continues to pose serious employment challenges and recent increases in hiring by public foreign affairs agencies (State, Commerce, intelligence), while promising, have certainly not matched demand.
 Although it is difficult to track the job market, our faculty often alert students and alumni to potentially promising opportunities that arise.
 Alumni are also known to peruse the Patterson School LinkedIn group site for possible candidates for internships and open positions.